bungerr/spinning-rat/getting-started-activity/README.md

 - Verify the file was included in the Vercel deployment

 **Vercel deployment issues:**
-- Check that `vercel.json` is in the root of the `getting-started-activity` directory
+- Make sure you set the root directory to `getting-started-activity/client`
 - Ensure all dependencies are listed in `client/package.json`
 - Review build logs in the Vercel dashboard for specific errors
+- Verify the `/api` folder exists inside `client/` directory
 - Make sure Node.js version is compatible (v16+)

 ## Credits